colab-coop/bylaws/ARTICLE-1.markdown

 2. Have worked with CoLab for at least 6 months at the time of "Invested Member Candidacy" vote by the other Invested Members, and has logged at least 300 hours in the prior 6 months.

-3. Have been ratified by the Invested Members for "Invested Member Candidacy" prior to accruing or contributing funds toward their Invested Member equity investment.
+3. Have been ratified by the Invested Members for "Invested Member Candidacy" prior to accruing or contributing funds toward their Invested Member Equity Investment.

 4. Have had an initial discussion on Invested Membership with a CoLab official representative, have been provided information and understood how the process works to become an Invested Member, and what it entails to be an Invested Member, including rights, benefits and responsibilities.

-5. Have completed equity investment by contributing work to CoLab for a minimum of 100 hours at or the number of hours needed to equal a value of $5,000.
-Hours worked will be counted directly toward capital investment.
+5. Have completed Equity Investment by making a capital contribution equivalent to 100 hours of work at the individual's hourly rate.
+The capital contribution can be made in a single or multiple installments.

 6. Have attended one-on-one meetings (in person or via online video meeting) with all existing CoLab Invested Members.